liamhays/hpex/README.md

    start `x48` *after* starting HPex, otherwise HPex won't be able to find the empty space.

-3. Finally, if no empty spaces are found, the highest-numbered `/dev/pts/` port is chosen.
+3. Finally, if no empty spaces are found, HPex will find the highest `/dev/pts` port, then add one.
+For example, if the highest is `/dev/pts/3`, HPex will automatically use `/dev/pts/4`.

 The serial port box is also just a standard entry box, and you can type any port you want to use.
 The Refresh All button will rescan for serial ports.